ComPWA/compwa.github.io/docs/develop.md

 [here](https://github.com/ComPWA/ampform/actions)).
 The checks are defined under the [`.github`](https://github.com/ComPWA/ampform/blob/main/.github) folder.
 All checks performed for each PR have to pass before the PR can be merged.

+#### autofix.ci

+Most {ref}`style checks <develop:Style checks>` do not just report a problem, they fix it.
+Those fixes are committed back to your pull request by [autofix.ci](https://autofix.ci), a GitHub App that ComPWA repositories activate through a workflow file named {file}`.github/workflows/autofix.ci.yml`.
+The workflow runs `prek run --all-files`, updates the {ref}`Jupyter kernel names <develop:Jupyter Notebooks>`, and hands the resulting patch to the app, which pushes it as a commit authored by `autofix-ci[bot]`.
+This replaces [pre-commit.ci](https://pre-commit.ci), which ComPWA repositories used before and which runs `pre-commit` rather than prek.

+There are a few things to be aware of:

+- The workflow file has to be named exactly `autofix.ci`.
+The service uses that name to recognize the workflow it trusts, both in the action and on its own servers, so renaming the file silently disables the fixes.
+- autofix.ci does apply fixes to pull requests from forks, which the previous push job could not do.
+It does _not_ apply a patch when the last four commits were authored by a bot, so a long series of automated commits has to be interrupted by a human commit.
+- Since autofix.ci commits the fixes, the {ref}`style workflow <develop:GitHub Actions>` skips its own push job when it finds an `autofix.ci.yml` in the repository.
+Fixes are therefore never committed twice.

+If a check only _reports_ a problem, such as a spelling mistake or a type error, there is nothing to commit and you have to fix it yourself.
+Run `poe style` locally to see the same output.

 ## Style checks